This is an iHeart podcast here for our final news roundup and information overload.

 A lot of corruption scandals in his administration.

-We just talked about one of his top aides indicted um by federal authorities for operating as an unregistered agent for the Chinese government, uh corruption, et cetera.
+We just talked about one of his top aides indicted by federal authorities for operating as an unregistered agent for the Chinese government, corruption, et cetera.

-He's starting to get scrutiny, and we're gonna talk about uh dissect some of his positions with a guest.
+He's starting to get scrutiny, and we're going to talk about, dissect some of his positions with a guest.

-We're gonna play some audio clips and we're gonna lay out some of the things that this guy actually believes, and then we're gonna pause at the question.
+We're going to play some audio clips and we're going to lay out some of the things that this guy actually believes.

 Well, let's talk about some of his more problematic beliefs.